The Trans-Siberian & Accommodation

 In the mega cities of Moscow and Beijing hotel location is very important if you want to get the most out of your trip as your are unlikely to have as much time as you need to see even the main sights.
 Consequently we put particular emphasis on location in the larger cities.

-Siberian Home Stays
+Siberian Home Stays & Guesthouses

-A particular highlight around Lake Baikal where our tours will usually get you out into the beautiful villages along the lake shore most of which have limited or no hotel accommodation.
+A particular highlight around Lake Baikal where our tours will usually get you out into the beautiful villages along the lake shore most of which have limited or no conventional hotel accommodation.

-The home stays are in traditional, wooden Siberian style cottages and are warm and cosy.
+The home stays and guesthouses are often in traditional, wooden Siberian style cottages and are warm and cosy.
 Toilet facilities are usually in separate out-buildings as is the tradition and there is of course the essential sauna (known as a “banya” in Russian) experience for washing.
 To top it off you will have plenty of traditional home cooked food.